Electrical service · Asheville, NC

 Pro: works anywhere, tank is sized to your runtime needs (24-72 hours common).

-Con: tank rental or purchase ($800-$2,500), tank visible on property unless buried, refill required after long outages.
+Con: tank from your propane provider (typically $800-$2,500), tank visible on property unless buried, refill required after long outages.

 When it fits: rural Buncombe (Haw Creek, Fairview, Candler), older homes without natural gas service, anywhere east of Asheville where gas mains thin out.